 Utah Jazz vs. Los Angeles Clippers: How to Watch

-The Utah Jazz are right back to the grind on Saturday night after a tough overtime loss vs. the Phoenix Suns, this time facing off against the Los Angeles Clippers.
+The Utah Jazz are back to the grind on short rest as they'll face off against the Los Angeles Clippers on Thursday night for the second leg of a back-to-back.

-It'll be the first of their two battles against Los Angeles across the next week, as the Clippers travel to face Utah on Thursday.
-These two have already faced off against one another two times this season, with the Clippers taking home a win in both.
+The Jazz responded strongly following their most recent loss, bouncing back to beat the Los Angeles Lakers at home 131-119 after coming up short on Monday's nationally televised bout.
+Utah looks to replicate that impressive performance on Thursday against the Lakers' cross-city counterpart.

-The Clippers are on a three-game losing skid, going 4-6 in their last 10 games.
-Most recently, they lost vs. the Indiana Pacers at home 119-112 despite multiple 20-plus point efforts from James Harden and Norman Powell.
+This is far from the first time these two have met this season, with this being the fourth and final matchup between these two teams for the 2024-25 campaign.
+So far, the Jazz have been outmatched each of the previous three times, so Utah will look to avoid a season series sweep this go around.

-The Jazz will be looking to rebound from their narrow Suns loss in a quick turnaround, yet will still be without a few pieces in their backcourt like Collin Sexton, Cody Williams, and potentially Jordan Clarkson.
+The Jazz won't have to face Kawhi Leonard, who remains inactive due to rest for the contest.
+However, they will be without Collin Sexton in the starting lineup — as they have been for over a week.
+Thursday will also be the last time Utah suits up before hitting the All-Star Break on Friday.

-With that, here's everything you need to know ahead of the Jazz's weekend bout in Los Angeles:
+With that, here's everything else to know ahead of the Jazz's final matchup of the season against the Clippers.

 Utah Jazz vs. Los Angeles Clippers